OCA/web/web_timeline/README.rst

   view.
 * colors (optional): it allows to set certain specific colors if the expressed condition (JS syntax) is met.

+Optionally you can declare a custom template, which will be used to render the timeline items.
+You have to name the template 'timeline-item'.
+These are the variables available in template rendering:

+* ``record``: to access the fields values selected in the timeline definition.
+* ``field_utils``: used to format and parse values (see available functions in ``web.field_utils``).

 You also need to declare the view in an action window of the involved model.